dbt-labs/docs.getdbt.com/website/docs/guides/sl-migration.md

 1. Upgrade the metrics configs in your project to the new spec.*
 1. Delete your old metrics file or remove the `.yml` file extension so they're ignored at parse time.
 Remove the `dbt-metrics` package from your project.
 Remove any macros that reference `dbt-metrics`, like `metrics.calculate()`.
 Make sure that any packages you’re using don't have references to the old metrics spec.
 1. Install the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) to run MetricFlow commands and define your semantic model configurations.
-   - If you're using dbt Core, you can install the [MetricFlow CLI](/docs/build/metricflow-commands) with `python -m pip install "dbt-metricflow[your_adapter_name]"`.
+   - If you're using dbt Core, install the [MetricFlow CLI](/docs/build/metricflow-commands) with `python -m pip install "dbt-metricflow[your_adapter_name]"`.
 For example:

     ```bash
     python -m pip install "dbt-metricflow[snowflake]"